ItemConsulting/lib-xp-wsutil/server.md

  * The sendSocketResponseObject is the same object from the Enonic XP [example](http://xp.readthedocs.io/en/stable/developer/ssjs/websockets.html)
  * Since messages from the socket is always string, the library will always try to convert it to JSON
  * Sending messages will check for type and stringify it if needed
+ * It is assumed that the host for the websocket communication is `portalLib.serviceUrl({ service: 'websocket' })`.
+If you are using any other host, it needs to be specified in the `openWebsockets` or `sendSocketResponse` methods

 # Additional features #